flavienbwk/ocpa-specs/README.md

 ![Flexible git workflow schematic by Flavien BERWICK](https://book-devops.berwick.fr/eng/images/flexible_flow_git.jpg)

+If your git forge (e.g., GitHub, GitLab) allows it, configure your repo to respect OCPA-R7..R9 and create two organization teams:

+- Administrators: have settings permissions privileges for all repos ;
+- Leaders: can contribute to repos and validate PRs ;
+- Developers: can contribute to repos (feature branches).

 ## Rules

 - **OCPA-R1**: All versions must be fixed: mandatory lock files or hard-coded (whether for code packages or CI references).
 Also use specific versions instead of `latest` tags. ;